nnickthomas/icmpsh/README.md

 ## This fork

-This fork has been made as a proof of consept for a project for school.
+This fork has been made as a proof of concept for a project for school.
+It automatically creates a reverse shell - IP(defunct) is hardcoded to expedite this process.

 ## Background